Saradey/EconoMe/README.md

 financial outgoings.
 It's not intended as a commercial business solution but rather to demonstrate my Android platform development skills.

-I organized the architecture of this project in such a way: one screen (Fragment) is one gradle module.
-Based on logic, each screen will act as a separate feature.
-I understand this may seem like over-engineering, but this division is necessary for my small project to demonstrate the ability to organize a multi-module architecture.

 Regarding the architecture:

 - mvvm/Coroutine Flow